 As a developer, you can also add the extra class name to the element and use local or global CSS to style the output of your field to your liking.

-In addition to that, Visual Composer will soon offer you Dynamic Content Fields feature which will be a game-changer for how agencies and developers build websites.
-It will allow you to replace the static content of any element of Visual Composer with your custom fields.
+In addition to that, Visual Composer offers Dynamic Content Fields feature which is a game-changer for how agencies and developers build websites.
+It allows you to replace the static content of any element of Visual Composer with your custom fields.

-More than that, Dynamic Content Fields will be fully compatible with:
+More than that, Dynamic Content Fields is fully compatible with:

 - Default WordPress fields